pkostic-dev/pkostic-dev/README.md

 ## :mailbox_with_mail: Contact

-To contact me, use [LinkedIn](https://www.linkedin.com/in/predrag-kostic/).
+To contact me about job offers use [LinkedIn](https://www.linkedin.com/in/predrag-kostic/).

 ## :popcorn: Random facts